 During the 1940s, the U. S. Army Signal Intelligence Service (SIS) conducted the Venona project.
 The project aimed to gather and decode messages sent by Soviet military intelligence (KGB and GRU) to the U.S. Venona would also help the government locate spy rings.
 The Venona project documents were still highly classified at the time of the trial and therefore could not be used as evidence.

 Many of these decoded messages identified Soviet spies within the Manhattan Project.
 Theodore Hall is one example.
 He was a physicist at Los Alamos, and a valuable source to the Soviets.
 He escaped prosecution because his involvement was not proven until the Venona documents became unclassified.
-Some scholars argue that if it would have been possible to use Venona documents in court, both Hall and McNutt would have been revealed as spies and prosecuted, along with Greenglass and Fuchs.
+Some scholars argue that if it would have been possible to use Venona documents in court, Hall would have been revealed as a spy and prosecuted, along with Greenglass and Fuchs.
 The documents were not declassified until 1995.

 Venona documents proved that Julius Rosenberg helped lead a productive ring of Soviet spies.
 Soviet cables were deciphered, revealing Julius’ codename to be “LIBERAL.”
 “LIBERAL” was mentioned in numerous documents.
 The documents suggest his involvement was with military and industrial espionage, rather than atomic espionage, as previously believed.
-The documents also suggest the Ethel acted as an accessory to her husband’s activity, but that she did not play a principal role.
 Some scholars suggest that the chances of Ethel being executed would have been less likely had Venona documents been unclassified and used in the trial.

 In 2008, the transcripts of 43 out of 46 witness testimonies before the grand jury were released, including Ruth’s testimony.
 These transcripts revealed the contradictions between the Greenglasses’ testimony before the grand jury and during the trial.
 That same year, Sobell participated in an interview with the New York Times.
 He stated that he and Julius passed military and industrial information to the Soviet Union, hoping it would help them defeat the Nazis in World War II.
 He also stated that he believed Ethel was only guilty of being Julius’ wife and was not an active participant in the espionage ring.